 After a relatively brief lapse circa 2012 the site still accommodates 800x600.
 As will quickly be apparent, my approach to 'design' tends to be to latch onto a few visual elements and build everything else around that.

 The beginning of this iteration.
-For a while the Kronosaur got a water texture background, then switched to a moody black and white photo of a cat eating a cheeseburger, and the circuit board went green.
+For a while the Kronosaurus got a water texture background, then switched to a moody black and white photo of a cat eating a cheeseburger (end of 2014) and the circuit board went green.
 If I'd thought about it I'd have taken screenshots before starting to tinker, but the page elements haven't really changed.
-It's still a splash with a few recent blog links.
+Hammerstein was added in 2017 and the layout is still a splash with a few recent blog links.

 Wider design in neutral colours, using PT Sans Caption for body text.
 As always this was a late reaction to changes in real-world browsing habits, which were beginning to see a shift back to simpler layouts to welcome tablet users rather than targeting by-now-common large monitors.
 Complete code rewrite.